City Guide for: Edinburgh, UK

 Airport

-Edinburgh Airport (EDI) is located approximately 8 miles (13 km) west of the city centre.
-The most convenient way to travel from the airport to the city centre is by the Edinburgh Trams, which run frequently and take around 35 minutes.
-Alternatively, the Airlink 100 express bus service provides a direct connection to Waverley Bridge in the city centre.
+Edinburgh is served by Edinburgh Airport (EDI), located approximately 8 miles (13 km) west of the city centre.
+Getting into town is very convenient.
+The Edinburgh Trams offer a direct and efficient connection from the airport to various stops in the city, including Princes Street and St Andrew Square, with a journey time of around 35-40 minutes.
+Alternatively, the Airlink 100 bus service provides a frequent and quick express link directly to Waverley Bridge in the city centre, taking about 25-30 minutes depending on traffic.
 Taxis and ride-sharing services are also readily available.

 Attractions